 TRA Ref.
-No. Recommendations (Priority recommendations are in bold ) Implementation Status (as of January 2014) Comments 2-A.1 Assist the Anchorage Police Department, immediately and to the extent required, to ensure that this agency is able to implement electronic data capture and submission of the new MMUCC-compliant 12-200 crash report form by the January 1, 2013 deadline.
+No. Recommendations (Priority recommendations are in bold) Implementation Status (as of January 2014) Comments 2-A.1 Assist the Anchorage Police Department, immediately and to the extent required, to ensure that this agency is able to implement electronic data capture and submission of the new MMUCC-compliant 12-200 crash report form by the January 1, 2013 deadline.
 An emergency reallocation of carry-over Section 408 grant funds, or some other source of funding should be allocated to this project and the go-ahead decision should be made within the next few weeks.
 A timeline and clear deliverable dates should be established and tracked closely so that the Anchorage Police Department, the Alaska Highway Safety Office, and the Alaska Traffic Records Coordinating Committee can monitor this project very closely.
 Addressed - Completed This recommendation has been completed through Project C19: APD 12-200 update.
+The 12-200 is now electronic, but access to the electronic forms is limited to PDF, which is not the ideal method of electronic capture and submission.
+Further steps should be taken to ensure that APD and DMV databases can communicate.
 2-A.2 Establish "drop-dead" dates for when the State must decide which of several options to implement with respect to the planned launch of the new 12-200 crash report in the event that Anchorage Police Department is not ready by the January 1, 2013 deadline.
 Not addressed - Time constraints/competing commitments There was not enough time to address this recommendation prior to the January 1, 2013 deadline.
 2-A.3 Task the executive level Alaska Traffic Records Coordinating Committee with conducting a high-level policy review of the custodial responsibility assignment for crash data.
 The committee's review should result in a recommendation (if needed) for a change in State statutes to assign custodial responsibility to that agency or entity that is best equipped to meet the need for a comprehensive data quality management program as described in the body of this report.
 If needed changes can be implemented without a change in State law, that course should be pursued.
 No progress This is not called out as a specific strategy in the Traffic Records Strategic Plan, but will be addressed through Objective 1.1.

 TRA Ref.
-No. Recommendations (Priority recommendations are in bold ) Implementation Status (as of January 2014) Comments 2-A.4 Complete the implementation of the Crash Data Repository as quickly as possible.
+No. Recommendations (Priority recommendations are in bold) Implementation Status (as of January 2014) Comments 2-A.4 Complete the implementation of the Crash Data Repository as quickly as possible.
 The ideal schedule would have this system in place and operational in Fall of 2012, but certainly in advance of the launch of the new 12-200 crash report form.
 Addressed - Significant progress This is scheduled to be completed in the Spring of 2014 through Project C6: Crash Data Repository.
 2-A.5 Deploy a web-based 12-209 operator report and encourage its use by providing the public and law enforcement with information (including cards with the website's url that officers can provide to motorists involved in minor reportable crashes).
 Addressed - Completed This was completed in 2009.